...

 Some people first heard his name through sports.
 Others heard it through headlines.
 Either way, his story has many layers: immigration, education, coaching, and years of public attention he never asked for.

-This biography covers the real, verified facts about Nick Hillary’s background, his career in soccer, and the major events that shaped his public profile.
+This biography covers the real, verified facts about Nick Hillary’s background, his complete career timeline, and the major events that shaped his public profile.

 Quick Facts About Nick Hillary